Zzpecter/Zzpecter/README.md

 - 👋 Hi, I’m @Zzpecter
 - 👀 I’m interested in AI, automation QA, full stack development, backend development, data science, games and more.
 - 🌱 I’m currently learning some web technologies
-- 💞️ I’m looking to collaborate on mostly research projects in AI related fields
+- 💞️ I’m looking to collaborate on mostly any research project in AI related fields
 - 📫 How to reach me: renevs91@gmail.com

 <!---